 What to expect if you need to go to the Early Pregnancy Unit?

-Both types of scan are safe to have and do not carry any risk of causing a miscarriage.
+Ultrasound scans are safe to have and do not carry any risk of causing a miscarriage.

 A speculum and/or vaginal examination

 This involves a small instrument covered in gel being inserted into the vagina.
 This allows the doctor to check the neck of the womb to see if there is any obvious cause for the bleeding.
 It isn’t painful, but it can sometimes be a little uncomfortable.

 This involves inserting a swab (which looks like a long cotton bud into the vaginal to collect some cells.
 This is to check for infections, such as chlamydia.
 The swab is safe to do and not painful.

 This is done to check your pregnancy hormone level (hCG).
 If this is under 5 IU/L then this indicates that you are not pregnant.

 If it is above 5 IU/L they will expecting it to double about every 2-3 days, so they may ask you to come back to the unit for another blood test a few days later to see if the level is rising or falling.